Job: 'Sniper': Accused Islamic State fighter on trial in US

 Years after the fall of the extremist group’s self-proclaimed Islamic caliphate, the trial is a reminder of the enduring and far-reaching fallout of a war that drew tens of thousands of foreign fighters to Syria and Iraq.
 Their home countries are still contending with what should become of them.

-Jurors, who are expected to start deliberating as soon as Monday, have gotten a refresher course IS’s gruesome rule and its sophisticated, social-media-savvy recruitment of distant supporters to come and take up arms.
+Jurors, who are expected to start deliberating as soon as Monday, have gotten a refresher course on IS’s gruesome rule and its sophisticated, social media-savvy recruitment of distant supporters to come and take up arms.
 Prosecutors say Asainov did so and rose through the group’s ranks, eventually becoming an “emir” who taught other members to use weapons.

 In post-arrest videos shown at his trial, he gives his occupation as “a sniper” to FBI agents and readily tells them that he provided instruction in everything from rifle maintenance to ballistics to adjusting for weather effects — and, of course, “how to actually pull the trigger.”